We kill the world's worst superbugs

 The first therapeutic in development using EVQ-218 is for the treatment of pulmonary bacterial infections in patients with cystic fibrosis.
 Supported by 2 grants from the Cystic Fibrosis Foundation, research found an inhaled therapeutic using EVQ-218 demonstrated efficacy against pathogens linked to pulmonary infections:

-• Killed 64 strains from 9 known drug-resistant bacteria, including: – Pseudomonas, Burkholderia, MSSA, MRSA, NTM, Achromobacter, Stenotrophomonas, Candida, and Scedosporium.
+• Killed 64 strains from 9 known drug-resistant bacteria, including: – Pseudomonas, Burkholderia, MSSA, MRSA, Achromobacter, Stenotrophomonas, Candida, and Scedosporium.

 • Showed efficacy against 14 biofilms tested.